Assistant Director of NC State Environmental Health & Safety resigns as complaints from students, faculty continue | The Pulse

 Ken Kretchman, director of Environmental Health & Safety, told Policy Watch that the chemistry students, staff and faculty have “bad information” based on faulty analytical methods.
 Kretchman told Policy Watch that his department’s own air sampling, which he said adheres to the EPA standard for industrial workplaces, has found no concerning levels of VOCs, with all of them registering well below the recommended exposure limit.

-In an e-mail to Chemistry professors and safety officers following Fahim’s resignation, Kretchman defended the Fahim’s performance and the office’s work.
+In an e-mail to Chemistry professors and safety officers following Fahim’s resignation, Kretchman defended Fahim’s performance and the office’s work.

 “Due to one statement in Mahdi’s announcement, I feel the strong need to add to his short message,” Kretchman wrote.
 “Madhi has been one for whom I have received nothing but compliments over his years of service.
 Again, just recently, he tackled a customer need in a manner which was beyond expectations.
 He subsequently indicated to me he did not see it that way.”